-Price: The cost varies widely based on the size and weight of your bag, the distance it needs to travel, and the speed of service that you select.
-To send a 40-pound suitcase from New York to San Francisco in five business days, FedEx quoted us a fee of $59.50.
-Want it there in two days?
-The price skyrockets to $218.14.
+Price: How much does it cost to ship a suitcase?
+The cost varies widely based on the size and weight of your bag, the distance it needs to travel, and the speed of service that you select.
+Consider FedEx luggage shipping.
+To send a 40-pound suitcase from New York to Chicago in two business days, FedEx quoted $49.70.
+Want it there overnight?
+The price skyrockets to $311.45.

-Raise the weight of the bag to 60 pounds, and FedEx charges $76.89 for five-day delivery — which could be less than the penalties you’ll pay for exceeding your airline’s weight limit.
+Raise the weight of the bag to 55 pounds and FedEx charges $61.73 for two-day delivery—which could be less than the penalties you’ll pay for exceeding your airline’s weight limit.
 (For example, Delta charges $100 for bags weighing between 51 and 70 pounds.)

 - These services are quite reliable and will give you a tracking number so you can keep tabs on the whereabouts of your bag.